 U.S. Air Force bought 57 DJI drones in September

-The U.S. Air Force bought 57 DJI drones in September of this year for training and other purposes.
+The U.S. Air Force bought 57 drones in September of this year for training and other purposes.
 Some lawmakers and other experts warn of the risks involved, as the continues to use Chinese-made drones.

 U.S. Air Force bought 57 DJI drones in September